pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

 [:image-popup:1_quick_start/troubleshooting_install_no_progress.png]

-- The wizard is stucked at the end of the install
+- The wizard is stuck at the end of the install

 After the install, if the page does not refresh automatically in tls self-signed mode it is OK.
 A manual refresh will load the login page.